Most times, a road trip evokes fond memories. For me, my road trip from Colorado to Florida does the exact opposite.

 Sunday morning came and I went over to the shop.
 The car wasn’t ready.
 It wasn’t the right fuel pump.
 They were going to have to order another one.
 I started crying, right there in the middle of the shop.
 “I just want to go home” I was able to blubber out.
 The men were noticeably uncomfortable.

 I was finally on my way that afternoon.
-The first time I stopped to get gas a few hours later (in Kentucky), all hell broke loose again.
+Then, the first time I stopped to get gas a few hours later (in Kentucky), all hell broke loose again.
 Betsy peed herself.
 Literally, gas poured out from under her.
 Are you fucking kidding me??
 I started crying again.

 Once I calmed down, I called one of my guy friends and he told me to very slowly drive to the nearest shop.
 According to Google Maps, there was one just down the road.
 I pulled up just as they were closing.
 With my voice cracking, I quickly explained what had happened over the last couple of days.

 This mechanic was able to seal everything properly, and after thanking the family profusely, I hit the road once again.
 At that point, I was no longer going to stop in Nashville.
 I was going to drive through to Florida if it killed me.
 I finally crossed into Florida that Monday at 3:15am.
 As I passed the “Welcome to Florida” sign, it was the most beautiful thing I’d seen in days.

 I continued on my way and arrived in Melbourne at around 7:30am.
 Exhausted, but oh so happy, I slipped into a mini coma at a friend’s house.
 I eventually made my way to Miami after a pit stop to visit another friend in Port St. Lucie.

 I will never ever forget this road trip from hell.
 I thought I had prepared for it.
 I’d gotten my oil changed.
 I had checked the air pressure in my tires.
 But some things you just can’t prepare for.
 In the end though, I made it back to Florida, and that’s all that mattered.